winterji/KIV-ISW-LyraGameCaptureTheFlag/README.md

 ![Activate the plugin](https://i.imgur.com/NfcOLTk.png)

 - Restart the Editor, and the Game mode should be activated automatically

+## Documentation

+In the */docs* folder is documentation with main [Readme](./docs/README.md) that offers quick overview of the whole documentation.
+In the */docs/cs* is the same documentation but in Czech language.

-## Roadmap
+## Possible Future Development

 There are some missing features that are not implemented yet.
-- Players carrying the flag should drop the flag in place after dying
+- Players carrying the flag should drop the flag in place after dying.
+- Improve the map so it is bigger and can possibly host 3 teams - update of the AI controller is also necessary in this case.

+## Author

+Previous student of the KIV/ISW course in 2025/26 - Jiří Winter.